Trump launches 2018 with tweet tornado on Huma, DACA, Kim, NYT and more

 "Regarding the president's tweeting habits, I haven't been a fan until this week,” he said.

-Fox News’ Brooke Singman, Brian Flood and Judson Berger contributed to this report.
+Fox News’ Brooke Singman, Brian Flood, Judson Berger and Pamela Ng contributed to this report.